eugenienyz/chicago/README.md

 greenroofdots.html - contains html code for visualisation of geographic distribution of green roofs in Chicago in dot marker form

 greenrooficons.html - contains html code for visualisation of geographic distribution of green roofs in Chicago in "flower" marker form

+railstationdots.html - contains html code for visualisation of geographic distribution of L rail stations in dot marker form

+railstationicons.html - contains html code for visualisation of geographic distribution of L rail stations in "metro" marker form